 The month of December sees the winter solstice, the shortest day of the year.
-One could argue that for this reason, December is one of the best months of the year for stargazing.
+One could argue that for this reason, December is one of the best months in the year for stargazing.
 Although it gets very cold at night, so wrapping up warm is essential.
-This year the winter solstice occurs on the 21stContinue reading “What Can I See in the Sky in December 2020?”
+This year the winter solstice occurs on the 21stContinue reading “What Can I See in the Sky in December 2021?”

 Something went wrong.
 Please refresh the page and/or try again.

 Follow My Blog